MarlisaRebaum/python-doc3-hw/README.md

 - Declaring sets (.add(), .remove(), .intersection(), etc.)
 - Importing whole or parts of modules

-## Homework - Built a Shopping Cart:
+## Homework - Build a Shopping Cart:
 The program should have the following capabilities:

 - Takes in input